 Image courtesy of The Desert Sun

-Many millennials also believe they would rather save money and buy a gem that is both sustainable and ethical in nature than a stone mined from the ground having negative impact on both environment and humans.
 The MVI report shows that millennials would rather buy larger stones, grown in a laboratory of the same price than a smaller mined stone.

 (Also refer to Consumer Acceptance)

-Diamond mining & extraction techniques have certainly improved in the last few years.
+Natural diamond mining & extraction techniques have certainly improved in the last few years.
 But still challenges remain.